-Many of the original members are still active, however although Derek and Anne have decided to stand down as Secretary and Assistant Secretary in 2014, these positions have been taken over as a single role by Mike Hinde.
+Many of the original members are still active, however although Derek and Anne have decided to stand down as Secretary and Assistant Secretary in 2014, these positions have been taken over as a single role by Bill Booth.
 Derek will still be very active in the future of the club, particularly by arranging the lectures

 The original Treasurer, Phil Tilston, although still a member, stood down in 2011 when he moved out of the Manchester area and he has been replaced by David Hutchinson.
 Geoff Berry, who has been the club's Welfare Officer from the beginning, has this year passed on this position to a very able member Darren McDonald.